al1sant0s/tsto2rgb/README.md

 Now it's time to quick explain the remaining attributes:

-* height: moves the currency icon above the building vertically;
+* height: moves the currency icon above the building vertically.
+That's where the dolar sign and thumbs-up icons show up above the buildings;
 * locX and locY: indicates the position where characters fade out or fade in when they reach a certain position relative to the building.
-That is when they do jobs on that building. locX and locY here are the usual cartesian X and Y, to not be confused with the X axis of offsetX;
+That is when they do jobs on that building. locX and locY here are the usual cartesian x and y axes, to not be confused with the x axis of offsetX;
-* transImageX and transImageY are offsets to transimages.
+* transImageX and transImageY are offsets for transimages.
 You only need to worry about this if you have a file called nameofthebuilding_transimage.rgb in your dlc.

 ### Making bcell assets